Jithsaavvy/Deploying-an-end-to-end-keyword-spotting-model-into-cloud-server-by-integrating-CI-CD-pipeline/README.md

 5. Writing a `docker` file and pushing it along with other application files including source code, artifacts etc. to the `GitHub` repository.
 6. Automating `CI/CD Pipeline` as follows:
     - Initialize `GitHub Actions` workflow for CI.
 This will automatically trigger the pipeline whenever it tracks a new commit to the repository.
+    - A new release will be created automatically when tags are pushed to the repository using `release.yaml`
     - Run the pipeline which builds the entire application along with the model to the docker image and then containerize into a `docker container`.
     - Deploy the docker container into `Heroku cloud server` that hosts the particular application.
     - The user can access the app via `URL`.
 The app facilitates to upload an input short `audio .wav file`, in which the predicted keyword is returned from the model along with the probability and displayed as a result in the app UI/webpage.